 Carolina Hidalgo

-Carolina Hidalgo is a producer for Radio Rookies, WNYC’s award-winning youth radio program, where she works with young people as they report personal stories about their lives and communities.
+Carolina Hidalgo is the senior producer for Radio Rookies, WNYC’s award-winning youth radio program, where she works with teens and young adults to report personal stories about their lives and communities.

 Carolina Hidalgo appears in the following: